-Eligibility: If you have separated from military service and you meet one or more of the following qualifications:
+Eligibility: To qualify, you must have separated from military service before the end of the year and one of the following must be true:

-- You were honorably discharged and receive a military pension or other retirement pay for your service in the military.
+- You have a service-connected disability rating of 100% total and permanent (as rated by the U.S. Department of Veterans' Affairs), or You were honorably discharged and you receive a pension or other retirement pay for service in the military

 Higher Education Veterans Programs: MDVA's Higher Education Veterans Programs helps connect Veterans with educational benefits and resources to succeed in college.
 The programs support the success of Veterans, current military members and their Families at Minnesota's colleges and universities by providing on-site comprehensive information about benefits and resources as well as creating institutional readiness in support of the unique needs of these students.
 This nation-leading program provides staff at colleges and universities throughout Minnesota to help identify and remove barriers to Veterans' enrollment and access to benefits, as well as to create and manage campus Veterans resource centers.